 I began my teaching career in Kent, where I also studied for my degree.
 Since qualifying, I have had the privilege of teaching across the Primary range.
 Alongside my teaching experience, I have held a vast array of responsibilities; these range from various English and curriculum specialisms to being a local authority moderator.
 My leadership roles have been just as varied.
 In addition to being a class teacher, I have also had roles as an Assistant Head, Deputy Head and Head Teacher.

 My specialist studies at university allowed me to publish an article on gender stereotypes, which still remains a firm area of interest to me.
 I have since studied to become MBTi (Myers Briggs Type Indicator) qualified, and have undertaken various coaching roles and training programmes in order to support my work on coaching cultures and leadership development in teams.
 I am also a member of the British school of coaching after undertaking a level 5 acreditation.

 In my previous headship, my school was a National Support school that offered various support to local schools and schools within the MAT (Multi Academy Trust) that it founded.
 This support included leadership development, the development of outstanding teaching, and provision for the most vulnerable pupils.

-During my eight years at my previous school, we gained various accreditations, including the IQM (Inclusion Quality Mark), to many sporting and basic skills awards.
+During my eight years at my previous school, we gained various accreditations, including the IQM (Inclusion Quality Mark), many sporting awards and basic skills quality marks.
 I moved on from the school after leading it through an Ofsted that achieved Outstanding judgements in every inspection category.

 Today, in my role as Head Teacher, I regularly provide training and support to leaders and other schools and really enjoy the mutual learning that takes place through this support.
 I have joined the Sevenoaks partnership group and look forward to being part of the exciting opportunities that this work can bring to the children of Sevenoaks.